 How Can You Make Sure Your Room Stays the Right Temperature?

-Keeping your room between 60 and 67 degrees Fahrenheit is easier than you think!
+Keeping your room between 60 and 67 degrees Fahrenheit (15.6 and 19.4 degrees Celsius) is easier than you think!

 Here are a few tips to help you get started: